daormar/debasher/doc/design_doc_webui.md

 Only the option definition functions and the preamble are read as text.
 The imported program is not saved: it opens in the editor, and the user saves it into a home directory.

+Import is how a module that the web UI did not produce enters it: a module written by hand, without the web UI, or a generated script that was changed by hand after the web UI wrote it.
+A program built and saved with the web UI is never imported: loading it, or adding it to another program with "Add program", reads its program metadata, which holds the whole program model, while import can only rebuild what the module says (see "What the round trip preserves").

 ## What the engine reports